httptoolkit/httptoolkit-website/src/posts/how-to-turn-off-your-old-apis.md

 If you're deprecating the whole endpoint or service, you can just return this with every response.
 If you're deprecating a specific feature, perhaps a parameter, request method, or a certain field in the request body, then you want to just return this in requests when that feature is used.

 To give the client more information, you can use `Link` HTTP response headers to link to endpoints or human-readable documentation elsewhere.
-You can more than one of these in combination in the same `Link` header, by just comma-separating them (we'll see a full example later).
+You can include more than one of these in combination in the same `Link` header, by just comma-separating them (we'll see a full example later).
 The spec defines 4 links related to deprecation:

 #### Deprecation links